 The workshop supports and guides undergraduate students writing honors theses in the arts and humanities.
 Workshop sessions explore aspects of the research and writing processes, and provide a forum for students from a variety of fields to give and receive feedback on their individual thesis projects.
 This is an excellent opportunity for thesis writers to get professional writing advice, thoughtful feedback, and interdisciplinary engagement with their work as it unfolds.

-The workshop is open to undergraduate students writing honors theses in departments in the Division of Arts and Humanities, who expect to graduate in May 2021 or December 2021.
+The workshop is open to undergraduate students writing honors theses in departments in the Division of Arts and Humanities, who expect to graduate in May 2022 or December 2022.

-Participants are expected to attend all sessions of the workshop, which are held monthly from December 2020 through April 2021 on selected Tuesdays from 5:30-7:30 pm.
+Participants are expected to attend all sessions of the workshop, which are held monthly from December 2021 through April 2022 on selected Tuesdays from 5:30-7:30 pm.
 The spring semester concludes with a student-organized mini-conference at which participants present their thesis projects.
-The first workshop meeting is Tuesday, December 8, from 5:30-7:30 pm.
+The first workshop meeting is Tuesday, December 7, 2021, from 5:30-7:30 pm.